Category: Drawbridges, road bridges

 Lieutenant Schmidt Bridge is one of the first all-welded bridges.
 During the bridge reconstruction, tremie method of concreting was used, as well as a new technique to test superstructures under the static water load.

 In 1975-1976, under the project of engineers of Lengiproinzhproject major repair of the draw span was performed.

-In 2005 the reconstruction of the bridge was started, during which the historical look of the bridge was restored, which it had in 1850, and the historical name - Blagoveschensky (Annunciation) Bridge was returned.
+In 2007 the reconstruction of the bridge was finished, during which the historical look of the bridge was restored, which it had in 1850, and the historical name - Blagoveschensky (Annunciation) Bridge was returned.